Modernizing and Rearranging a Too-Small Bathroom

 After: Rearranging the floor plan was definitely the biggest priority.
 “Imagine squeezing yourself into a tight bar bathroom, but it is your actual bathroom.
 Our sink was literally the size of two small hands,” Aaron said.
 When demolition began, however, they discovered pipes that didn’t allow them to move around plumbing as originally planned.
 All of the pipes needed to be rerouted and replaced to meet code—which did end up costing the couple more than expected.

 They decided to give up a closet in the adjacent bedroom and use that extra space to reinvent the layout.
 The bathtub moved along the window wall and the toilet next to the sink.
 They installed custom wood shelves in a spot where the piping couldn’t be rerouted.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Once the gritty construction work was out of the way, they turned their focus toward the look.
 They chose light tile along one wall to make the bathroom appear bigger, then a dark gray tile along the back wall to create a sense of depth.
 The couple installed a toilet with the tank hidden behind the wall to keep with the streamlined feel.